Friday the 13th: Origins, Myths, and Next Dates

 2030September and December

-Number 13 is regarded by some as “cursed” because it comes after 12—a number signifying completeness.
-The fact that twelve can be divided equally (into 2, 3, 4, and 6) makes it a “friendly” number.
-Examples of 12 in everyday life include 12 months in a year, 12-hour clock, 12 inches in a foot, a dozen eggs, kindergarten through grade 12 (K-12), 12 pairs of ribs in a body, Twelve Days of Christmas, etc. On the contrary, number 13 is an odd, prime number which gives an impression of incompleteness.
-The number 13 is not easy to relate to and can be viewed as “unfriendly.”
+Some people regard 13 as “cursed” simply because it follows 12, a number that signals completeness.
+Twelve divides evenly into 2, 3, 4, and 6, which makes it feel like a “friendly” number.
+We see it everywhere: 12 months in a year, the 12-hour clock, 12 inches in a foot, a dozen eggs, kindergarten through grade 12 (K-12), 12 pairs of ribs in the human body, the Twelve Days of Christmas, and on it goes.
+The number 13, by contrast, is an odd prime that gives an impression of incompleteness.
+It does not slot in neatly, so it can come across as “unfriendly.”

-American author Mark Twain poked fun at the odd number saying, “The thirteenth stroke of the clock is not only false of itself, but casts grave doubt on the credibility of the preceding twelve.”
+American author Mark Twain poked fun at the odd number when he wrote, “The thirteenth stroke of the clock is not only false of itself, but casts grave doubt on the credibility of the preceding twelve.”

 The Bright Side Of The Number 13